Source: http://www.newsobserver.com/2011/07/30/1380630/keselowski-wins-kroger-200.html

 1964 Chevy Suburban

 Hello everyone, This is a 1964 Chevy Suburban custom.
 It was made out of a Revell 64 C-10 fleet side pickup truck.
 I used sculpting clay to turn it into what you see, not the best way but I had it lying around.
 This is the first model I've made in almost 6 years and the first one I've ever modified to this level.
 I know it's not flawless but do hope you guys like it, sure was a blast making it.
+Paint used for the body was Testors Bright Aqua Pearl and one coat lacquer White Lighting for the stripes.
+Interior seats done with Krylon Almond Satin.
+Rims are resin Hurricane wheels bought on eBay. ?

 The crack on the fender happened just before I finished sanding it and is the reason I stopped working on the back end.
 I was sanding the back lost my thought for a split second and the front end broke off.
 I was able to repair it with two tooth picks modeling glue and some Testors contour putty.
+Here's the repair from under side.
+After that I decided to glue the fire wall in.
+It made it more difficult to add the wiring and brake lines but it added a little more strength to it.

 All the body work was done I sprayed flat white (Wal-Marts cheap paint, so bad it's all but indestructible).